squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 That having been said, however, there are factors and practices that help mitigate these additional risks:

 * Multicast delivery is unidirectional from content provider to consumer and has no end-to-end unicast control channel association at the transport-layer, though such associations are possible and even likely at the application layer.
-Assuming application-layer unicast control plane traffic is properly-secured, identifiable plaintext control messages are limited to IGMP messages intercepted by (and not retransmitted verbatim by) a user's upstream router.
+Assuming application-layer unicast control plane traffic is properly-secured, identifiable plaintext control messages are limited to IGMP or MLD messages intercepted by (and not retransmitted verbatim by) a user's upstream router.
 Notwithstanding linkability via data or metadata from application-layer control flows, a passive observer with monitoring capability at a particular path element can thus only directly determine that some entity served by that path element has joined a particular multicast channel (in SSM {{RFC4607}}, identified by the (source, group) pair of IP addresses).
 Increasing the specificity of user identification would require a monitoring point closer to the user or some way to manipulate a user into revealing metadata out-of-band that the observer can tie to the user via traffic analysis or other means.